james-l-smith/digital-derg-omeka/README.md

 This collection contains the following:

-CSV UTF-8 delimited text files containing the current draft version of Digital Derg CSV UTF-8 delimited text files containing the sub-collections of digital Derg A miniature gazetteer of place names
+-CSV UTF-8 delimited text files containing the current draft version of Digital Derg -CSV UTF-8 delimited text files containing the sub-collections of digital Derg -A miniature gazetteer of place names

 This sui generis Omeka database for this project is released under a CC BY 4.0 International license and archived on Zenodo.